 Instance members qualification

 Preferences in this section define how to use 'this' qualifier.
-For more information, see Code Syntax Style: Optional Member Qualifiers.
+For more information, refer to Code Syntax Style: Optional Member Qualifiers.

 Static members qualification

 Preferences in this section define how to qualify static members.
-For more information, see Code Syntax Style: Optional Member Qualifiers.
+For more information, refer to Code Syntax Style: Optional Member Qualifiers.

 A number of other options related to namespace imports can be configured on thepage of ReSharper options.

 Preferences in this section define how to arrange modifiers of types and members.
-For more information, see Code Syntax Style: Modifiers.
+For more information, refer to Code Syntax Style: Modifiers.

 Preferences in this section let you define how named or positional arguments should be enforced for specific types of parameters.
-For more information, see Code Syntax Style: Named/Positional Arguments.
+For more information, refer to Code Syntax Style: Named/Positional Arguments.

 Preferences in this section let you define when optional parentheses should be removed or added if they help you clarify precedence of operations.
-For more information, see Code Syntax Style: Optional Parentheses.
+For more information, refer to Code Syntax Style: Optional Parentheses.

 Preferences in this section let you define which statements require braces for single nested statements.
-For more information, see Code Syntax Style: Braces for Single Nested Statements.
+For more information, refer to Code Syntax Style: Braces for Single Nested Statements.

 Preferences in this section let you define which kinds of members should be declared with the expression body and which with the block body.
-For more information, see Code Syntax Style: Bodies of Function Members.
+For more information, refer to Configure preferences for expression-bodied functions.

 Preference in this section defines how to arrange multiple attributes.
-For more information, see Code Syntax Style: Multiple Attributes.
+For more information, refer to Code Syntax Style: Multiple Attributes.

 If there are .editorconfig files that affect your solution, preferences on this page could be overridden by EditorConfig styles.
 You will see a yellow warning if at least one preference on the page is overridden by EditorConfig styles for the current file, each overridden preference will also be highlighted with yellow.
 For example: